© Radboud University Nijmegen

 What is the “added value” for business and SMEs?

 With the planning, construction and operation of the Einstein Telescope, there is the prospect of a large number of demanding and lucrative tasks for numerous companies, especially in the high-tech sector of the extended Euregio Meuse-Rhine.
 In all phases up to the permanent operation of the facility, companies from the border region will be able to apply directly for tenders and thus for numerous contracts involving the Einstein telescope.
 The regions of Flanders, Wallonia, Southern Netherlands and North Rhine-Westphalia are committed to ensuring that local businesses in particular benefit here.

-How do small and medium-sized enterprises from the border region already benefit today?
+How do small and medium-sized enterprises and big companies from the extended Euregio Meuse Rhine already benefit today?

-Even if the Einstein Telescope still seems a long way off, small and medium-sized enterprises (SMEs) can already benefit from the facility today and, conversely, also contribute to prepare a “soft landing” for this high-tech facility in the extended Euregio Meuse-Rhine.
-The ET2SMEs initiative focuses precisely on SMEs from the region and supports them in developing new products, processes and procedures that are relevant to the Einstein Telescope, but also to other challenging European and global markets in the future.
+Even if the Einstein Telescope still seems a long way off, small and medium-sized enterprises (SMEs) and other companies can already benefit from the facility today and, conversely, also contribute to prepare a “soft landing” for this high-tech facility in the extended Euregio Meuse-Rhine.
+The ET2SMEs initiative focuses precisely on SMEs from the extended EMR and supports them in developing new products, processes and procedures that are relevant to the Einstein Telescope, but also to other challenging European and global markets in the future.